thinkonward/geophysical-foundation-model/README.md

 ## Contributing

 We welcome contributions from anyone interested in improving this project!
+To contribute to the model use the following steps:

 1. Fork the repository.
 2. Create a new branch for your changes: